 Getting paid on a construction project frequently requires you to execute a lien waiver, and for this reason, thousands and thousands of lien waivers are executed by companies across the country everyday.
 Unfortunately, however, the routine nature of these documents make…Read More

 When unpaid for labor or materials furnished to a construction project, a mechanics lien can be the most effective collections remedy available to a company.
-In previous articles we’ve discussed why this: 17 Ways A Mechanics Lien Works To Get You Paid.
-The laws…Read More
+In previous articles we’ve discussed why: 17 Ways A Mechanics Lien Works To Get You Paid.
+The laws surrounding…Read More

 what is a lien claimant to do when partial payment occurs after a mechanics lien has been filed?